 “I do believe we are quick to judge, and it leads to someone’s life being ruined,” parent Thomas Fields said.

-The school district said Thursday that Tuttle is using sick time while she is on leave.
+The school district said that Tuttle was using sick time while she was on leave.

 According to police, Tuttle told officers she hit the building after hydroplaning.